Haebangchon: Art Village

-Recently Yongsan-gu Office and the neighbors finished the Art Village Project.
+Recently Yongsan District Office and the neighbors finished the Art Village Project.
 As a result, the old alleys are decorated with murals and artworks.

 108 Stairway

 There is a steep hill with 108 stairs, called 108 Heaven stairway (108 하늘계단).
 It was built during the Japanese Colonial era to allow easy access to the shrine.
 After independence from Japan, the shrine was demolished but the stairway remained.
 The stairway was used as a location in the TV series Something Happened in Bali.